learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q78.** A mortgage calculator form has two number inputs (`principal` and `rate`) and must display the computed monthly payment in a read-only field that is semantically associated with the form.
+**Q.** A mortgage calculator form has two number inputs (`principal` and `rate`) and must display the computed monthly payment in a read-only field that is semantically associated with the form.
 Which HTML5 element is purpose-built for this?

 - A) `<input type="text" readonly>`
 - B) `<span id="result"></span>`